London Wales London is an audax ride and audax rides are different.

 - Henley

 Completing an audax, like London Wales London, brings few rewards or badges.
 You get the chance to meet some great people – and listen to some interesting voices (including your less encouraging inner monologue half way up a hill in the dead of night).
-It’s all about the challenge, not the kudos.
+It’s all about the community and challenge, not the kudos.

 More on audax